Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Proof of Theorem : the hydrodynamic limits for the zero-range process

 \begin{proof}[Proof of Lemma \ref{lem:upperbound}] Thanks to the coupling, if \eqref{eq:upperbound} holds at the initial time, it holds for any time $t>0$.
-We therefore only need to build the initial coupling $\overline{\mu}_M.$ Denote by $\overline{\mu}_M$ the distribution of $M$ i.i.d.~variables $(U_y)_{y\in \bL_M}$, and define for any $k\in \N$
+We therefore only need to build the initial coupling $\overline{\mu}_M.$ Denote by $\overline{\mu}_M$ the distribution of $M$ i.i.d.~variables $(U_y)_{y\in \bL_M}$, \lj{which are uniform on $[0,1]$,} and define for any $k\in \N$

 Since $\alpha^{\rm ini}+1\leq \overline{\alpha}$, we have for any $k$ and any $y\in \bL_M$

 so that \eqref{eq:upperbound0} holds. \end{proof}